-Our highly connected world means more companies now manage risk across international operations, supply chains and customer bases that span multiple, diverse regions.
+Our highly connected world means more companies now manage risk across international operations, supply chains, and customer bases that span multiple, diverse regions.
 Here in Asia, we operate within one of the most diverse cultural and technology environments in the world.

-Working within this global context, it's vital to recognise the nuances of creating effective business communication across these different landscapes, and to understand the tools and strategies available for Business Continuity Management (BCM) activations and exercises.
+Working within this global context, it's vital to recognise the nuances of creating effective business communication across these different landscapes and to understand the tools and strategies available for Business Continuity Management (BCM) activations and exercises.
 Here are the 7 areas we’ll cover to help you boost your BCM communication skills:

 1) Automate repetitive communications tasks

 By utilising communication technology that allows for advanced automation, you can focus manual efforts on managing the exception or edge scenarios and business continuity outcomes, rather than managing the process.
-This makes it easier for an entire organization to prepare for, test, and cost effectively activate their BCM plans, and deliver effective communication.
+This makes it easier for an entire organization to prepare for, test, and cost-effectively activate their BCM plans, and deliver effective communication.

-Automating BCM communications necessitates revisiting the thinking behind the process, creating the conditions for localised planning and ownership and embracing diversity in response processes, which helps improve situational outcomes.
+Automating BCM communications necessitates revisiting the thinking behind the process, creating the conditions for localised planning and ownership, and embracing diversity in response processes, which helps improve situational outcomes.

-To optimise message delivery and response, use the strengths of multiple communications channels – for instance, send an SMS+email+mobile-web message once, while in parallel, send voice calls with auto-retry for maximum disruption, until content is acknowledged.
+To optimise message delivery and response, use the strengths of multiple communications channels – for instance, send an SMS+email+mobile-web message once, while in parallel, send voice calls with auto-retry for maximum disruption until content is acknowledged.

-Leading BCM communication platforms allow cross-channel communications workflow to be configured with advanced geo-location and targeting capabilities to segment and target audiences by location, quickly and accurately, expanding your reach for undergoing international business.
+Leading BCM communication platforms to allow cross-channel communications workflow to be configured with advanced geo-location and targeting capabilities to segment and target audiences by location, quickly and accurately, expanding your reach for undergoing international business.

 4) Integrate social chat apps, and digital sign-boards into the BCM communications mix

-Chat apps have become an entrenched external business communication standard in many markets, often replacing traditional contact channels such as SMS for their users, and offer a fast, low cost initial method for reaching this audience, with escalation to traditional telco channels when required.
+Chat apps have become an entrenched external business communication standard in many markets, often replacing traditional contact channels such as SMS for their users, and offer a fast, low-cost initial method for reaching this audience, with escalation to traditional telco channels when required.

-5) Allow staff to proactively check-in or respond during tests and activations
+5) Allow staff to proactively check in or respond during tests and activations

 Direct response from affected staff may not always be possible on the expected channel, for a range of reasons.
-Allowing the use of secure inbound contact routes – mobile, web portal, text-in, or voice call-in will maximise speed and accessibility of staff acknowledgement, and drive stronger employee engagement amongst key team members.
+Allowing the use of secure inbound contact routes – mobile, web portal, text-in, or voice call-in will maximise speed and accessibility of staff acknowledgment, and drive stronger employee engagement amongst key team members.

 6) Make full use of smartphone capabilities to accelerate BCM workflow